 Recognition for International Professionals

 If you are an international professional, it’s important to have your qualifications recognised.
 Use the “Check the Register” feature to see if your qualifications meet local standards.
-For some jobs, like social care workers and physios, employers may need to conduct an assessment.
+For some jobs, like Social Care Workers and Physiotherapists, employers may need to conduct an assessment.
 This ensures they meet Irish standards.

 CORU recognition ensures consistency and safety in healthcare and maintains public trust.